 In person: Printed copies are available at JEA's Downtown Customer Service Center and at every branch of the Jacksonville Public Library.
-JEA's board meetings are held on the third Tuesday of every month at JEA's downtown offices, located at 21 W. Church St., Jacksonville.
+JEA's board meetings are held 8 times per year at JEA's downtown offices. located at 225 N. Pearl Street, Jacksonville.
+The schedule is available at jea.com.
 The public is invited to attend.